-My research interests span a diverse subset of the fields of physics, including quantum optics, quantum measurement, applied physics and (more recently) astrophysics.
+My research interests span a diverse subset of the fields of physics, including quantum optics, quantum measurement, nanophotonics and quantum memories.

 Efficient generatiion of entangled photon pairs requires strict phase-matching.
 In silicon photonics, this is hard for TM-polarized light because of the shape of the waveguide.
 In our recent work, we showed we can overcome dispersion and generate quantum states of light in the TM-mode.